-- 1. If a worker begins to experience COVID-19 symptoms (fever, new cough, shortness of breath, or loss of smell) in the workplace, the camp operator/team leader should: - Have a procedure that allows for the worker to be isolated in a room. - List and be sure to clean and disinfect (with a disinfectant like Lysol, Clorox, Oxivir orhomemade disinfectant) the spaces (workplaces) the employee has been in. - List and be sure to clean and disinfect the vehicles, equipment, tools or devices used by the employee. - Close the room(s) frequented by the employee and wait at least three hours, and if possible 24 hours, before starting cleaning and disinfection. - If possible, open the outside windows to increase air circulation in the area. - Tissue and disposable materials used by the person must be discarded in a closed bag and placed in the waste container. - Advise other workers to be alert for even minor symptoms and to immediately report them to their employer.
+- 1. If a worker begins to experience COVID-19 symptoms (fever, new cough, shortness of breath, or loss of smell) in the workplace, the camp operator/team leader should: - Have a procedure that allows for the worker to be isolated in a room. - List and be sure to clean and disinfect (with a disinfectant like Lysol, Clorox, Oxivir orhomemade disinfectant4) the spaces (workplaces) the employee has been in. - List and be sure to clean and disinfect the vehicles, equipment, tools or devices used by the employee. - Close the room(s) frequented by the employee and wait at least three hours, and if possible 24 hours, before starting cleaning and disinfection. - If possible, open the outside windows to increase air circulation in the area. - Tissue and disposable materials used by the person must be discarded in a closed bag and placed in the waste container.